Zoonotic Diseases & Human Health: An Overview of Transmission and Global Impact

 • Environmental contamination in soil or surfaces

-Modern global health systems monitor zoonotic diseases closely because early detection and prevention help reduce the risk of widespread outbreaks.
+Modern global health systems closely monitor these diseases because early detection reduces the risk of widespread outbreaks.

 Why Zoonotic Diseases Matter in Modern Public Health